Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-IT-Support/00-Licensing/Functionality.md

 - Essential ISV (Embedded) Plan
 - Essential Attached Plan

+### Verification Logic

+License validity can be verified using three different ways
+- Manually from **Existing Fusion5 Licenses**
+- Automatically, when the licensed process is run
+- Automatically using the **codeunit 71697603 FS5VerifyLicenseJob**

+#### Automated Verification when the Licensed Process is run

+Whenever the licensed process is run, the system tries to verify the license.
+If the license was verified successfully in the past five days, it is considered valid.

+If the license has not been verified for 5 days, the system will run the verification against the licensing server (once every 15 minutes at maximum).
+If the license has not been verified for more than 7 days, it is considered invalid, and the licensed process cannot be completed.

+#### Automated Verification using **codeunit 71697603 FS5VerifyLicenseJob**

+The job queue for license verification is scheduled to run automatically once every day.
+It is rescheduled or recreated (if it was manually deleted) whenever a user with appropriate permission logs in to the company.

+The license is verified only if the last successful verification was more than 4 days ago.

 ## For developers

 To add this extension to a new add-on, use the **codeunit 71697595 "FS5 Licensing Management"**.